Murder of George Floyd: Medical response and death

 En route, the ambulance requested assistance from the Minneapolis Fire Department.
-At 8:32, firefighters arrived at Cup Foods; according to their report, the police officers gave no clear information regarding Floyd's condition or whereabouts, which delayed their ability to find the ambulance.
-Meanwhile, the ambulance reported that Floyd was entering cardiac arrest and again requested assistance, asking firefighters to meet them at the corner of 36th Street and Park Avenue.
+At 8:32, firefighters arrived at Cup Foods; according to their report, the police officers gave no clear information about Floyd's condition or whereabouts, which delayed their ability to find the ambulance.
+Meanwhile, the ambulance reported that Floyd was entering cardiac arrest and again requested assistance, asking firefighters to meet it at the corner of 36th Street and Park Avenue.
 Five minutes later, the fire department reached the ambulance; two fire department medics who boarded the ambulance found Floyd unresponsive and pulseless.

 Floyd was pronounced dead at 9:25 at the Hennepin County Medical Center emergency room.

 Investigations and criminal charges

 Minneapolis police response

 Early on May 26, the Minneapolis Police Department issued a statement that said nothing about Chauvin kneeling on Floyd's neck: "After Floyd got out of his car, he physically resisted officers.
 Officers were able to get the suspect into handcuffs and noted he appeared to be suffering medical distress."
 Hours later, witness and security camera video circulating on the internet showed Chauvin kneeling on Floyd's neck.
 The department updated its statement, saying "new information" had "been made available" and that the Federal Bureau of Investigation (FBI) was joining the investigation.
 The four officers were briefly placed on paid administrative leave before being fired later that day.